jdelles/library/README.md

 - [ ] (Optional) Firebase
 - [ ] Style points - make books display as table or as cards
 - [ ] Publish to GitHub

+## log
+7/12/2021 Created a bug with the display() function.
+Every time it ran, the library display was duplicated.
+Solutions I considered were: 1.
+Delete the display every time it refreshes since the library array was not duplicating only the display.
+2. Find a way to update the list 1 at a time instead of using forEach to grab everything from the library.
+I went with option 2 and built a table directly into my index.html and then used JavaScript to insertRow() to add the new book.